rollerworks/search/docs/processing_searches.rst

         // Here you can optionally add new types and (type) extensions ->getSearchFactory();

-The FactoryBuilder helps with setting up the search system.
+The FactoryBuilder helps with setting up the search system quickly.
-You only need to set a SearchFactory up once, and then it can be reused multiple times.

 .. note::

-    The ``Searches`` class and ``SearchFactoryBuilder`` are only meant to be used when you'r using RollerworksSearch as a library.
+    The ``Searches`` class and ``SearchFactoryBuilder`` are only meant to be used for stand-alone usage.
 The Framework integrations provide a more powerful system with lazy loading and automatic configuring.

+You only need to set-up a SearchFactory once, and then it can be reused multiple times trough the application.

 Creating a FieldSet
 -------------------

 Before you can start performing searches the system needs to know which fields you to want allow searching in.
-This configuration is kept in a FieldSet.
+This configuration is kept in a :ref:`FieldSet <fieldset>`.

 .. include:: fieldset.rst.inc